-Notwithstanding OAR 340 Division 246, OAR 340-244-9000 through 9050 apply to facilities located within the Portland Air Quality Maintenance Area that:
+Notwithstanding OAR 340 Division 246, OAR 340-244-9000 through 9090 apply to facilities located within the Portland Air Quality Maintenance Area that:

-(1) Manufacture colored glass for use in art, architecture, interior design and other similar decorative applications, or manufacture colored glass products for use by manufacturers of colored glass for use in art, architecture, interior design and other similar decorative applications; and
+(1) Manufacture colored glass from raw materials, cullet, or a combination of raw materials and cullet, for use in art, architecture, interior design and other similar decorative applications, or manufacture colored glass products from raw materials, cullet, or a combination of raw materials and cullet, for use by manufacturers of colored glass for use in art, architecture, interior design and other similar decorative applications; and

-(2) Manufacture 10 tons per year or more of colored glass using raw materials that contain metal compounds.
+(2) Manufacture 10 tons per year or more of colored glass using raw materials that contain any of the following metals or compounds of these metals: arsenic, cadmium, chromium, lead, manganese and nickel.

 Stat.
 Auth.: ORS 468.020, 468A.025, & 468A.040 Stats.
 Implemented: ORS 468A.025, & 468A.040